data-dependent/osrs-guides/skilling.md

 In fishing, sometimes when the skilling timer is nonnegative we are forced to stop interacting with the fishing spot after one tick.
 We saw this during 2t swordfish, where this mechanic made us not need to click off the fishing spot.
 Barbarian fishing, fly fishing, pike fishing do not have this mechanic at all, while lava eel fishing has a variant of it.

 Most new skilling activities in the game unfortunately do not use the skilling tick.
-In fishing, the examples are Karambwan, infernal eel, minnow, and sacred eel fishing.
-In mining, examples include mining for runecrafting in Zeah.
+In fishing, the examples are karambwan, infernal eel, minnow, and sacred eel fishing.
+In mining, examples include mining for dense essence blocks in Zeah.

 This section has focused on the skilling tick, but there are other "named" ticks which function in much the same way.
 Particularly prominent examples are the alchemy tick (which several normal spellbook spells use), the eating tick (which control which ticks we can eat non-karambwan food), the karambwan eating tick, the pot sipping tick, and the bone bury tick.
 For an example of delaying these ticks, note that sipping a potion will block eating, karambwan eating, and potion sipping for three ticks.
 This is because sipping a potion delays the eating, karambwan eating, and the pot sipping tick.
 However, a non-karambwan food item will only the eating tick, so karambwans and potions can still be immediately consumed.
 The reason why karambwans can't be used to 2t at barbarian fishing is, in more detail, because karambwans delay the karambwan eating timer by three ticks, despite delaying the skilling timer by two ticks.